lunkums/WebpackWebGLTutorial/README.md

 };
 ```

 Note that the line `open: true` will automatically open your project after you start the dev server.
 This is just a personal preference, and you may disable this feature but if you do you must manually navigate to `localhost:8080` in your browser to access the dev server after starting it.
+If you want this feature enabled but it doesn't work when you specify `open: true` in `webpack.config.js`, try adding the `--open` flag to your Webpack command (i.e. `webpack serve --open --mode development`).

 3. Add the following lines to your `package.json` file under the `scripts` property: